DecisionsDev/decisions-metering/charts/openshift/README.md

 Then, you are ready to use the Helm chart in the OpenShift console:
 1. Go to the Developer view.
-2. Create a project and name it `odm-metering`
+2. Create a project and name it `odm-metering`.
 3. Click the Topology menu item.
-4. Click the `From Catalog` on the right side.
+4. Click `From Catalog` on the right side.
-5. Select the `Helm Charts` toggle button.
+5. Click the `Helm Charts` toggle button.
 6. Search `odm`.
-7. Click `Ibm Odm Metering` and then install the IBM ODM metering service.
+7. Click `Ibm Odm Metering`, and then install the IBM ODM metering service.

-AFter the metering service is installed, you can use it in ODM.
+After the metering service is installed, you can apply it to ODM.
 For details, see [Using the metering service with ODM on Kubernetes offering](../ibm-odm-metering/README.md#using-the-metering-service-with-odm-on-kubernetes-offering)